 Sheltered by Fraser Island, the calm waters in Hervey Bay have become a frequent stop for Humpback whales.

-Sightings are almost guaranteed!
+Sightings of these magnificent creatures are almost guaranteed!

 And the majority of tours offer a free trip if your day on the waves reveals no whales.